-CORD has developed a one-day Adult Career Pathways Leadership Certification Workshop for community college administrators, faculty, and staff to find solutions to problems that prevent many citizens from obtaining the education that today's workplace demands.
-The purpose of this workshop is to challenge the community college campus to work together in providing the leadership for an adult career pathways system.
-This workshop will lead participants through practical strategies and examples.
-Participants will leave with a draft plan to tackle this urgent need.
+This one-day workshop helps community college administrators, faculty, and staff discover solutions to problems that prevent lower-skilled adults in our communities from obtaining the education that today's workplace demands.
+This workshop challenges the community college campus to work together in providing the leadership for an adult career pathways system.
+Participants will explore practical models and strategies, leaving the workshop with a draft plan to tackle this urgent need.

 In 2007, CORD published the book Adult Career Pathways: Providing a Second Chance in Public Education.
-In 2011, an updated and expanded 2nd edition was published.
+In 2011, an updated and expanded 2nd edition was released.
 The Adult Career Pathways (ACP) model is an extension of Career Pathways that focuses on adult learners whose educational backgrounds are varied, whose need for support services is considerable, and whose lack of academic preparation for college-level work is often extensive.
-The ACP model offers a strategy for overcoming workforce barriers by bringing together selected industries, community services, government agencies, and community colleges to identify, enroll, educate, and prepare these adults for high-demand career opportunities.
-The model specifically targets unemployed, underemployed, and dislocated workers and is ideal for serving individuals with little or no college, returning veterans, foreign-born U.S. residents, and ex-offenders.
+The ACP model offers a strategy for overcoming workforce barriers by bringing together employers from targeted industry sectors, community services, government agencies, and community colleges to identify, enroll, educate, and prepare these adults for high-demand career opportunities.

-CORD offers consultative services in two phases that will enable community colleges and their industry and community partners to:
+CORD offers consultative services that enable community colleges and their industry and community partners to:

-- Establish successful programs specifically designed for underemployed and unemployed adults that can be replicated by the college in several career areas.
+- Establish programs specifically designed for lower-skilled adults that yield industry credentials and can be replicated in multiple sectors.

-- Develop solutions to enhance the performance of incumbent workers.
+- Develop technical training solutions to enhance the performance of incumbent workers.